OnizukaLab/Spatial-Data-Partitioning-using-DRL/README.md

 $ python python/main.py
 ```

-To run main-training, you need to prepare jar files compiled a core of Sedona `/sedona/geospark-1.3.1.jar` and a scala program for run queries`geosparkapplication_2.11-0.1.jar`.
+To run main-training, you need to prepare jar files compiled a core of Sedona `/sedona/geospark-1.3.1.jar` and a scala program for run queries `/sedona/geosparkapplication_2.11-0.1.jar`.
 In addition, we have also modified Sedona jar file of open source so that obtained during training partitions `/tmp/partitions.csv` can be read externally.
 In the last line of `python/config.yaml`, the `--master` address and the path to these jar files must be set appropriately.

 ### Dataset